 - 46. Prohibition of incineration at sea (Article 7).
-In nearly all reporting Contracting Parties (6 out of 7) incineration is prohibited as per the Dumping Protocol.
+In nearly all reporting Contracting Parties (7 out of 8) incineration is prohibited as per the Dumping Protocol.
 In addition to the laws ratifying the Dumping Protocol and the London Convention and its Protocol, reference is made by two reporting Contracting Parties to their environmental protection acts and maritime codes.
 The remaining reporting Contracting Party has answered "no" to this question. - 47.
-Force majeure dumping at sea is conducted under the conditions se out in Article 8 of the Dumping Protocol and reported to UNEP/MAP Secretariat immediately (Article 8).
-Only a reporting Contracting Party answered this question positively.
+Force majeure dumping at sea is conducted under the conditions set out in Article 8 of the Dumping Protocol and reported to UNEP/MAP Secretariat immediately (Article 8).
+Two reporting Contracting Parties answered this question positively.
 Otherwise, three reporting Contracting Parties left this question blank, one Party answered "no" to this question, another Party indicated that work is under development and a third Party noted that this question was not applicable. - 48.
 Critical dumping at sea is conducted under the conditions set out in Article 9 of the Dumping Protocol and UNEP/MAP Secretariat is consulted immediately (Article 9).
 Only a reporting Contracting Party answered this question positively.
-Otherwise, three reporting Contracting Parties left this question blank, one Party answered "no" to this question, another Party indicated that work is under development and a third Party noted that this question was not applicable. - 49.
+Otherwise, three reporting Contracting Parties left this question blank, two Parties answered "no" to this question, another Party indicated that work is under development and a third Party noted that this question was not applicable. - 49.
 Dumping permits provided for in Article 5 of the Dumping Protocol are issued for wastes or other matter loaded in your territory or loaded in the territory of a non-Contracting Party (Article 10.2).
+Only a reporting Contracting Party answered this question positively.
 Three reporting Contracting Parties left this question blank, two Parties indicated that this question was not applicable, one Party answered "no" to this question, and another Party indicated that work is under development. - 50.
 Application of measures to implement the Dumping Protocol to Contracting Parties' vessels and aircrafts, those loading in Contracting Parties' territory and those believed to be engaged in dumping in areas under Contracting Parties' jurisdiction (Article 11).
-Most reporting Contracting Parties (5 out of 7) responded to this question affirmatively.
+Most reporting Contracting Parties (6 out of 8) responded to this question affirmatively.
 Three of them based their answer on their environmental codes and/or maritime codes, and another Party also noted their national laws transposing the EU Directive on ship-source pollution.
 Otherwise, a reporting Contracting Party answered "no" to this question, and another Party indicated that work is under development.